luigidifraia/k8s-distributed-example/README.md

 Assuming you are a developer using MicroK8s 1.18 with `ingress`, `dns` and `repository` components enabled, you can follow the workflows as per below.

-:warning: ensure IPv6 entries for `localhost` are disabled in `/etc/hosts` if you want access to the local repository to work :warning:
+Warning: Ensure IPv6 entries for `localhost` are disabled in `/etc/hosts` if you want access to the local repository to work :warning:

 ## Building the Docker image and publishing it to the local image repository